dell/csm-docs/content/docs/authorization/cli.md

 karavictl rolebinding delete --role CSISilver --tenant Alice --admin-token admintoken.yaml --addr csm-authorization.host.com
 ```
 On success, there will be no output.
-You may run `karavictl tenant get --name <tenant-name>` to confirm the rolebinding deletion occurred.